 Twenty-first in the Manchester Scrapbook, and this time Thomas Barritt is in a kind of grisaille palette for his watercolour.
 The scene is ‘Old house and Dyehouse fronting the bottom of Long Millgate pulled down Ano.
 18….’
 This time we can be sure we’re reminiscing, as we have the work dated to 1819, and the idea must be that the pulling down happened with in the preceding couple of decades.
 By the time of this little run of 1819 works, Barritt was in his mid seventies, and evidently aware that the town was beginning to change fast.
 Does anybody want to hazard exactly where this is?
 Not too sure what fronting the bottom consists of in this particular topographical use.

 Thomas Barritt’s second view down the Irwell of the Georgian era, with a growing town, but like no. 19 still one of pink sandstone on the banks of a rocky #Irwell river.
 The corner of Chetham’s is visible towards top left, and this time we’re slightly upstream with the stone bridge into Salford and the Collegiate Church (to become the Cathedral in 40 years or so) rather than the alarming-looking timber bridge and St Anne’s.
 There are very few views of this kind from the era, although again Barritt doesn’t date his work here.
+This view is copied exactly in the James engraving number 71.

 Nineteenth in the Manchester Scrapbook, and one of Thomas Barritt’s most interesting scenes for those trying to imagine the Georgian city.
 Looking down the Irwell, wide, shallow and rocky-sided before its canalisation in the C19, we see the pink stone buildings clinging to the side of the bluffs, and centre-stage the Blackfriars footbridge.
 This was built in 1761, and replaced in 1820 – the year of Barritt’s death – by the current stone bridge, probably to the relief of all those who had to make the crossing.
 Now herons and cormorants have come to fish in the river again, we’re a little less surprised to see the foreground figure with his fishing rod.
+This view bears very interesting comparison with number 70.

 Hanky Panky in this 18th item from the #Manchester Scrapbook.
 1818, and hard times and industrial tensions seem to have sparked the interest in this reminiscence of direct action from forty years previously.
 If Mr Miller’s story is right, the civic authorities and workers seem to have been united in regarding handkerchiefs as ‘Manchester goods’, and not for others to try to poach trade in.
 The item is supplemented by another Barritt view of the ‘New Church Inn”, cf yesterday’s No 17.